sdulz/JobEndear/README.md

 # job_endear
 Objective:
-To create a freelancing app which uses content based filtering to recommend jobs to the freelancer according to their skills and job catrgory they have uploaded in their Freelancer Profile.
+To create a freelancing app which uses content based filtering to recommend jobs to the freelancer according to their skills and job category they have uploaded in their Freelancer Profile.

 A freelancing app made with Flutter Dart and Firebase which has the following features:
  * Follows MVC pattern